All Blogs

 If you receive critical violations, ask for clear reasons and next steps.
 Understand what needs to be fixed and how soon.

 The inspection report may also include deadlines for a follow-up inspection.
-Make sure to address violations, correct the issues, and make informed choices in the future to avoid further penalties.
+Make sure to address food safety concerns, correct violations, and make informed choices in the future to avoid further penalties.

 How to Prepare for a Restaurant Safety Inspection